infochimps-labs/ironfan/meta-cookbooks/provides_service/README.md

-ClusterServiceDiscovery --
+## ClusterServiceDiscovery --

-Since there's no good way to do this yet, let's at least put an abstraction in place.
+Based in good part on code from Ben Black's cassandra recipes

 Allow nodes to discover the location for a given service at runtime, adapting when new services register.

-Based in good part on code from Ben Black's cassandra recipes

 Operations: